MyTarn/IBM_Database_SQL/README.md

-# IBM_Neighborhoods_in_Toronto
+# Extracting and Visualizing Stock Data
-This is Segmenting and Clustering Neighborhoods in Toronto
+Extracting and Visualizing Stock Data using Web Scraping